 - Hotels, motels, and RV parks can operate at 100% capacity

 - Food establishments that are NM Safe Certified operate at 75% of max capacity indoor dining, 75% of max capacity for outdoor dining

-- Large entertainment venues may operate at 25% capacity of outdoor space, indoor not permitted
+- Large entertainment venues operate at 25% indoor capacity and 50% outdoor space

 - Close-contact businesses operate at 100% of max capacity